 This presentation will explore the consumer spyware market, give an idea of the scale of the industry, and show how some companies profit from a totally unregulated trade of powerful monitoring tools.

-Joseph is a journalist covering cybersecurity, the digital underground, and the surveillance industry for VICE's Motherboard.
+Joseph is a journalist covering cybersecurity, the digital underground, and the surveillance industry for The Daily Beast.

 Thiago Marques (Kaspersky Lab)

 Of all the forms of attack against financial institutions in the world, the ones that are most likely to combine traditional…

 In February 2017, Cloudflare was revealed to have been leaking private information including HTTP headers, cookies and POST data…

 Tyrus Kamau (Euclid Consultancy)